Free-turbine turboshaft: Aircraft

 Turboprop aircraft are still powered by a range of free- and non-free turbine engines.
 Larger engines have mostly retained the non-free design, although many are two-shaft designs where the 'power' turbine drives the propeller and the low-pressure compressor while the high-pressure compressor has its own turbine.

+The first free-turbine gas turbine engine was the Bristol Theseus turboprop.
+This was the first Bristol gas turbine and its broad design had been produced by Frank Owner at Tockington Manor.
+It first ran in July 1945 and in December 1946 was the first turboprop to pass a 100 hour type test.

 Some large turboprop engines, such as the original Bristol Proteus and the modern TP400 have free turbines.
 The TP400 is a three-shaft design, with two compressor turbines and a separate power turbine.
 Where the turbine is at the rear of the engine, a turboprop engine requires a long drive shaft forwards to the propeller reduction gearbox.
 Such long shafts can be a difficult design problem and must carefully control any shaft vibration.

 For small turboprop engines, the free-turbine design has come to dominate and these designs are also mostly reversed overall, with their air inlet and compressor to the rear, feeding forwards to hot section and power turbine at the front.
 This places the turbine output close to the propeller gearbox, avoiding the need for a long driveshaft.
 Such engines are often recognisable externally, as they use external 'elbow' exhausts ahead of the main engine.
 A particularly common example of this is the PT6 engine, of which over 50,000 have been produced.